yegor256/blog/_posts/2014/oct/2014-10-29-how-much-do-you-cost.md

 Years of experience is a false indicator.
 It actually may play against you, in combination with other indicators mentioned above.
-If your CV says that you just started to program two years ago and your Github and StackOverflow accounts are empty &mdash; there is still a chance you will improve.
+If your CV says that you just started to program two years ago and your GitHub and StackOverflow accounts are empty &mdash; there is still a chance you will improve.
 You're just in the beginning of your career.
 However, if your CV says that you're a "10-year seasoned architect" with zero